-Do you consider daily time with God a serious appointment that must be kept?
-Or a casual, penciled in meeting that can be cancelled depending how you feel?
+Our daily time with God is a serious appointment that must be kept.
+Or do you view it as a casual, penciled in meeting that can be cancelled depending how you feel?
 Feelings are fickle … but I don’t feel like reading my Bible, I hear someone whine.

-Weak Christ followers are stragglers, not walking in step with the Lord (ouch).
-They’re following behind … at first a few steps, then as time goes on, a few feet, then those feet become blocks.
+Weak Christ followers are like stragglers, not walking in step with the Lord (ouch).
+They’re following behind … at first a few steps, then as time progresses, a few feet, then those feet become blocks.
 They can see Christ, but are not close enough to hear His whispers.

-We live in dangerous times where life is fragile and 1-2 bullets or a bomb can alter everything.
+We live in dangerous times where life is fragile.
+One or two bullets or a bomb can alter everything.
 We must live in tune with Holy Spirit, sensitive to His leading and prompting.
 Since 9/11, Americans realize we are in a for keeps, life-or-death fight to the finish.